 - You will receive an email confirming the details of your appointment and some tips on how to prepare to get them most out of your counselling session.

-* if you would prefer to register without going on-line, call in to the service and this can be arranged.
+* if you would prefer to register without going on-line, or require any assistance in completing the form, please call in to the service and this can be arranged.

 How long will I have to wait before I am offered an appointment?